-In the wake of George Floyd's killing, protests have broken out on an international scale.
+In the wake of George Floyd's death, protests have broken out on an international scale.
 Many are describing the demonstrations as "riots".
 This article explores the effectiveness of rioting over time, as Kai Torrie identifies some of the most prominent activist movements, and focuses on the change they brought about.
-However, while it is easy to reflect favourably on change that has already occured, it is also vital to consider the social and political progress that needs to be made in the future.
+However, while it is easy to reflect favourably on change that has already occurred, it is also vital to consider the social and political progress that needs to be made in the future.

 A riot is described as a ‘tumultuous disturbance of the public peace by three or more persons assembled together and acting with a common intent’.
 The word “tumultuous” may have negative connotations, but does not necessarily equate to violence.
 Riots are not always violent - in fact, they are almost never violent, unless those partaking are provoked.
 This article will discuss the history of riots, exploring how they have helped society to progress.